ga4gh/va-spec/docs/source/core-information-model/entities/information-entities/statement.rst

 * In **"Proposition Assessment Mode"**, a Statement describes the overall state of evidence and/or confidence surrounding the SPOQ proposition - which is not necessarily being asserted as true.
 The ``direction`` and ``strength`` or ``score`` attributes are populated, which allows for Statements to report things like "there is *weak* evidence *supporting* the proposition that 'BRCA2 c.8023A>G is causal for Breast Cancer'", or "we have *high confidence* that the proposition 'PAH:c.1285C>A is causal for Phenylketonuria is *false*").
 This mode is used in projects to track the evolving state of support for propositions of interest, as curators actively collect evidence and work toward a conclusive assertion.

-For a diagrammed example of each mode of use, see `here <https://va-ga4gh.readthedocs.io/en/latest/modeling-foundations.html#statement-semantics>`_.
+For a diagrammed example of each mode of use, see :ref:`here <statement-semantics>`.

 .. note::  Many VA Standard Profiles, including the Variant Pathogenicity Statement Profile, contain the ``direction``, ``strength``, and ``score`` attributes, and thus could be use to support either Mode of Use.
 Implementations should choose the mode that best fits their data and use case when generating VA-compliant datasets - leveraging Proposition Assessment Mode if they wish to provide nuanced representations of the state of evidence or confidence surrounding a possible fact.